wp-plugins/viral-sharing-buttons-by-up/readme.txt

 * Added new incontent sharing button display mode called UPBlog.
 * Added ability to display share counts on network icons
 * Added 10 new placement modes to UPShare widget.
+= 1.0.5 =
+* Added responsive Mobile sharing mode
+* Added lots of new viral buttons customizations including size, animation, hover effects and more

 == Upgrade Notice ==
 There is no need to upgrade just yet.